rockhyrax0/gamemode-nightlight/README.md

 Suspend KDE's Night Light and sets monitors brightness level while a game is running, then put everything back the way it was when you quit.
-Hooks into [GameMode](https://github.com/FeralInteractive/gamemode), so it happens automatically on launch and exit — no wrapper script, no manual toggling, no remembering.
+Hooks into [GameMode](https://github.com/FeralInteractive/gamemode), so it happens automatically on launch and exit: no wrapper script, no manual toggling, no remembering.

 I personally have Night Light toggled on 24/7 with my monitor brightness usually set to ~0% when not gaming.
 I created this because I found it annoying to manually toggle Night Light within KDE Plasma and then set my monitor brightness to 15%.